-The EAL/D Learning Progression for provides an initial tool for mapping EAL/D students' language learning journeys, but the more detailed and nuanced descriptions found in the specialist state and territory documents are recommended to ensure that students receive instruction targeted at their specific needs.
+The EAL/D learning progression provides an initial tool for mapping EAL/D students' language learning journeys, but the more detailed and nuanced descriptions found in the specialist state and territory documents are recommended to ensure that students receive instruction targeted at their specific needs.
 Progress should be checked against these each term.